cloudprivacylabs/layeredschemas.org/content/docs/spec_ldmodel.md

 The differences of this representation from an RDF translation are:

-  * The layered schema data model does not use blank nodes when representing data objects,
+  * The property graph data model does not use blank nodes when representing data objects,
   * The edge attributes can be specified in the schema,
-  * When mapped to RDF triples, all schema attributes are objects and subjects (they are not predicates).
+  * All schema attributes are nodes of the graph (they are not RDF predicates).
+  * Nodes are not necessarily IRIs
+  * Literals are not necessarily strings

 ## Ingestion operation